East Coast Wanderlust!

 Skyline Drive, Shenandoah National Park

 What to see in Gettysburg?
-Famously knows for three fateful days in July 1863, people travel from all over the world to visit this 6,000 acre Civil War Military Park.
-Here you can go on a tour of the battlefield.
+Famously known for three fateful days in July 1863, people travel from all over the world to visit this 6,000-acre Civil War Military Park.
+Here, you can go on a tour of the battlefield.
 Segway, Horse, Bus, Car, and Walking Tours are all great ways to see the Battlefield.
-There is also a museum and visitors centre displaying artefacts from the Civil War.
+A museum and visitors centre also displays artefacts from the Civil War.

 What is the weather like in Gettysburg, Pennsylvania?
-Spring and summer see the park warm up and reach 28 degrees.
+In spring and summer, the park warms up and reaches 28 degrees.
 The heat cools in the autumn, where it feels a crisp 0-13 degrees and in winter can drop to lows of -4 degrees.

 Where to eat in Gettysburg, Pennsylvania?
-Big on the field to fork culture, Gettysburg offers great food experiences.
+Big on the field-to-fork culture, Gettysburg offers excellent food experiences.
 The ‘Savor Gettysburg Food Tour’ offers a new way to explore the city, eat your way along, or take a Walking Wine Tour!
 Afterwards, wash it all down with some cider brewed locally.

 Click here to view our Road Trip Itineraries that explore Gettysburg National Park…